Reviews

 That effort was short-lived.
 The Maui Linux website is still accessible, but the last release was the Maui 17.06 edition on July 9, 2017.
 That timeline coincides with the resurrection of Netrunner that year.

-The Maui website has no information about the current status of Maui Linux.
+The Maui website does not provide information about Maui Linux’s current status.
 The download link is still active.
-However, distro tracking website DistroWatch.com lists the Maui Linux distro as “dormant.”
+However, the distro-tracking website DistroWatch.com lists the Maui Linux distro as “dormant.”

 What’s Inside

-The new Netrunner release comes with Firefox-ESR and Thunderbird updated to the latest stable LTS (long term support) versions.
-They get regular security updates provided by Debian security.
+The new Netrunner release includes Firefox-ESR and Thunderbird updated to the latest stable LTS (long-term support) versions.
+They also receive regular security updates provided by Debian security.

 This release switches to the Breeze Window decoration with its darker color, which increases the display contrast and makes it easier to distinguish between active and inactive windows.